Beagle Guide - All You Need to Know About the Breed

 Tendency to bark: High

-Colours: 'Hound colours' with hints of white, black and beige-brown
+Colours: 'Hound colours' with hints of white, black and tan

-Health problems: Generally healthy breed but can suffer from herniated discs and epilepsy among other conditions.
+Health problems: Generally a healthy breed but can be prone to conditions like slipped discs and epilepsy.

-The Beagle is a curious, happy and loving dog that enjoys accompanying its family on adventures.
-Despite their relatively small size, they are very muscular and have a great need for activation and exercise.
-The breed has been around for many, many years and is one of the most famous breeds in the world.
+The Beagle is a curious, happy, and loving dog that enjoys accompanying its family on adventures.
+Despite their relatively small size, they are very muscular and have a great need for stimulation and exercise.
+The breed has been around for many years and is one of the most famous breeds worldwide.

 Care

-The short-haired coat is easy to care for, the Beagle only needs to be bathed or showered when necessary.
+Their short-haired coat is easy to care for; the Beagle only needs bathing or showering when necessary.
 Be sure to use a dog-friendly shampoo!

 Of course, the dog's claws need to be taken care of!
 The claws should be clipped when needed, a recommendation is not to wait too long, once a month may be enough.
 It's better to clip a little and often than a lot and rarely.
 You need to get your dog used to having its claws clipped from an early age, in the claw clipping course we give you our best tips on how to clip your dog's claws!